flaviostutz/dockerwall/README.md

 # Prometheus metrics

    * Metrics exposed at http://localhost:50000/metrics
+   * Number of packets and bytes dropped/accepted per container etc

 # Swarm Clusters

    * You cannot run DockerWall as a Swarm service because Swarm doesn't allow you to run in network_mode host, which is required.
 Run with plain docker-compose on each manager/worker host.
+   * Thou, DockerWall will manage correctly all container instances from Swarm Tasks (we are using it this way!)

 # Practical Considerations